barbaracalderon/notes-on-javascript/13_DESTRUCTURING.md

-# Destructuring Arrays and Objects
+# EN: Destructuring Arrays and Objects

 It's a way to unpack values stored inside Arrays or Objects into separate variables.